-The Ropley History Network and Archive will be set up in 2019 at the request of a number of interested Ropley residents, as a sub group of the Ropley Society.
+The Ropley History Network and Archive was set up in 2019 at the request of a number of interested Ropley residents, as a sub group of the Ropley Society.

 It’s aim is to create a group for people who have an interest in the history of the village and the local area.